MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/best-practices-for-dimensional-model-using-dataflows.md

 ## Build a star schema

-The best data warehouse model would be a star schema model that has dimensions and fact tables designed in a way to minimize the amount of time to query the data from the model, and also makes it easy to understand for the data visualizer.
+The best dimensional model would be a star schema model that has dimensions and fact tables designed in a way to minimize the amount of time to query the data from the model, and also makes it easy to understand for the data visualizer.

 It isn't ideal to bring data in the same layout of the operational system into a BI system.
 The data tables should be remodeled.
 Some of the tables should take the form of a dimension table, which is keeping the descriptive information.
 Some of the tables should take the form of a fact table, to keep the aggregable data.
 The layout that fact tables and dimension tables are designed is best to form a star schema.
 For more information about the star schema, see [Understand star schema and the importance for Power BI](https://docs.microsoft.com/power-bi/guidance/star-schema).